South Africa Tour – Mandela’s Legacy

 Nelson Mandela helped define South Africa as model multi-racial democracy.
 Our South Africa Tour examines his legacy, and the challenges facing the nation today.
 Led by Peter Sullivan, former editor of The Star newspaper.

-Almost two decades on from the end of Apartheid, South Africa is an amazing success story.
+Decades on from the end of Apartheid, South Africa is an amazing success story.
 It remains a multi-racial democracy and a regional power.
-But 18 years after Nelson Mandela helped bring the ANC into power, the party that fought so hard for change is struggling to meet the needs of its own supporters.
+But now the party that Nelson Mandela brought to power and fought so hard for change is struggling to meet the needs of its own supporters.
 Ordinary South Africans lack basic services, unemployment is high, and leading ANC members stand accused of corruption.

 On our South Africa Tour: Mandela’s Legacy, first-rate speakers and guests brief us on the latest issues affecting the country, and ordinary South Africans of all backgrounds give their perspective, as we ask if the country can keep Mandela’s dream of a united, prosperous and democratic South Africa alive.